wso2/docs-choreo-dev/en/docs/insights/generate-custom-reports.md

 4. Set the order of the group-by filters by drag and drop to determine the grouping order of the selected metric(s).

-5. After you generate the custom report, there will be a drop down selector per each selected group-by field in step 2 which lists the available values in the group-by field.
-You can change the group-by field(s) to change the grouping-criteria of the metric(s).
+5. Once you determine the order of the group-by fields, you can set values for each group-by field from the respective dropdown.

     ![Group by field selection](../assets/img/insights/custom-reports-step-5.png){.cInlineImage-full}